tdammers/ginger/doc/syntax/filters.markdown

 Explicitly HTML-encode `arg`.

+## `eval(src, context)`

+Evaluate Ginger source code `src` in given `context`, returning the captured output of the evaluation.

+Evaluation runs in a "clean" environment, that is, none of the functions or variables defined in the current run state are available; `eval` only sees the standard functions (everything on this page), plus the variables defined through the `context` parameter.

+Because of this "sandboxing", Ginger's `eval` is considerably safer than comparable functions in, say, JavaScript or PHP.

 ## `filesizeformat(size_bytes, base2=false)`

 Format a file size (given in number of bytes) to a human-readable string.
 If